Stickiem/tp/docs/UserGuide.md

 * This command provides a history of the last 10 commands, allowing you to track the sequence of executed commands.
 * If fewer than 10 commands exist, all available commands will be listed.
-* For demonstration purposes, it will always throw a `CommandException`.

 **Example**:
 * `redoList` lists the last 10 commands executed (or fewer if less than 10 exist).